Identifying misconceptions and planning the fluid management conversion

-Fluid management is critical to keeping costs low in vehicle service applications, as it can help service shops track the dispense of oils, coolant, antifreeze, and other fluids.
+Fluid automation is critical to keeping costs low in vehicle service applications, as it can help service shops track the dispensing of oils, coolant, antifreeze and other fluids.
 Effective fluid management fleet vehicle service shops can reduce costs and improve operational efficiency, while generating helpful data about dispense history.

-Fluid management is not cutting-edge; in fact, it’s been around for 20 plus years.
-Take Graco for example, the first Horizon fluid management system was released in the 1990’s, and as technology advanced so did the offering to the most current Matrix System.
-As oils are getting more expensive, and specialty oils are being introduced, parts, service and facility managers are taking notice and putting more focus on profitability.
+Fluid automation is not cutting-edge; in fact, it’s been around for 20 plus years.
+Take Graco for example, the first Horizon fluid management system was released in the 1990’s and as technology advanced so did the offering to the most current Matrix System.
+As oils are getting more expensive and specialty oils are being introduced, parts, service and facility managers are taking notice and putting more focus on profitability.

 When evaluating the conversion from standard fluid dispense and tracking practices to a fluid management system, some may feel the system is too expensive and therefore cannot be justified.
-There is also the misconception of time and effort to convert a facility, often hearing the phrase “if it isn’t broken, why fix it”.
-But, is this true?
-Many facilities may feel this way, however, are you really able to efficiently and effectively monitor and track your fluids, and is your facility working at its highest profitability level?
+There is also the misconception of time and effort involved in fluid management conversion, and we often hear the phrase “if it isn’t broken, why fix it?”.
+Many facilities may feel this way.
+However, ask yourself these questions.
+Are you really able to efficiently and effectively monitor and track your fluids and is your facility working at its highest profitability level?

 If cost or time is the main concern, a phased approach can help alleviate the initial sticker shock.

-Key considerations for converting your existing facility to fluid management
+Key considerations for converting your existing facility to fluid automation

 1. Not all fluids need to be converted at once